 Today’s Horse Racing Action

 You would read this as #1 is the top horse, #2 is the second best rating and then you see “/”.
-The “/” means there is at least 4 points of rating separation between the next set of horses.
+The “/” means there is at least 4 points of TSP Power Rating separation between the next set of horses.
 All horses are in order of strength.
 So, #4 then #5 and then #6.
 You will then notice another “/” which means there is four or more points of separation between the #6 and the #7.
 Reading it all together, the #1 is the highest rated, the #2 is the second highest rated and since there is no “/” separating #1 and #2, we know the #2 is 1-3 points, at most, behind the #1.
 Then the #4 is at least four points away from the #2 with the #5 being 1-3 points behind the #4 and then the #6 being 1-3 points behind the #5.
 Then there is at least 4 points of separation between the #6 and #7.
 We then have #8 being 1-3 points behind #7, #9 being 1-3 points behind #8 and finally #10 being 1-3 points behind #9.
 I hope this helps clarify the ratings and shows you where separation exists.
-In the past I just listed the horses in order but I figure it helps to know where there is decent separation among the horses for your betting.
+In the past I just listed the horses in order, but I figure it helps to know where there is decent separation between the horses for your betting.
 I welcome feedback!

 Development of the TSP Power Ratings